gsiisg/xgboostGPU/README.md

    cd ../demo
    cd gpu_acceleration

+   I edited the cover_type.py file and changed num_round = 30 for a quick test to make sure things run

    python cover_type.py

 With gpu the run time was ~15 sec and with CPU ~60 sec, so about a 4x speedup for me on a 980 GTX for this script, your milage may vary